 5. Install Any Other Antivirus tool

-Windows Defender runs when your system doesn’t have any third-party security tool.
-Windows Defender won’t run side by side with any third-party software.
-So, if the methods mentioned above failed to disable the ‘Antimalware Service Executable’ from the Task Manager, you must install a third-party antivirus.
+Windows Defender runs when your system doesn’t have any third-party security tools.
+It won’t run side by side with third-party software.
+So, if the methods mentioned above fail to disable the ‘Antimalware Service Executable’ from the Task Manager, you must install a third-party antivirus.

 Install Any Other Antivirus tool